Frequently Asked Questions

 Individual investors, institutional investors, investment groups, venture capitalists, angel investors, government entities, and banks all use FundingNomad.
 These investors are based around the world, from North America and South America to Asia and the Middle East.

-Issuers include producers, filmmakers, entertainment companies, leisure and recreational operators, and hospitality/resort real estate developers who use FundingNomad to fund their entertainment deals.
+Issuers include commercial/residential/hospitality real estate developers or operators, as well as producers, filmmakers, and entertainment companies.
 These issuers are looking for funding of approximately $1 million to over $50 million.

 Why should I use FundingNomad?